CHARLOTTE INTERNATIONAL ARBITRATION SOCIETY MEMBERS ATTEND GLOBAL ARBITRATION REVIEW LIVE IN ATLANTA GA.

 John W. Lassiter, Chair of the Economic Development Partnership of North Carolina presented: “An Update on Economic Development in North Carolina: A Strategic Approach”

-Charlotte, NC, January 2X, 2016 — Last month, in partnership with the international law firm K&L Gates, the Charlotte International Arbitration Society (CIAS) held its fall Open Meeting and International Business Networking event at K&L Gates’ offices in the city’s Hearst Tower.
+In partnership with the international law firm K&L Gates, the Charlotte International Arbitration Society (CIAS) held its fall Open Meeting and International Business Networking event at K&L Gates’ offices in the city’s Hearst Tower.

 The event provided a forum for members of regionally-based international law firms, business executives, civic leaders and elected officials to participate in candid conversations regarding international arbitration’s growing importance as Charlotte’s influence in the global economy continues to expand.
 Keynote speaker John W. Lassiter, Chair of the Economic Development Partnership of North Carolina, not only emphasized Charlotte’s central role in international business, but he also highlighted the link between international arbitration and economic growth.